dryad-naiad-software/sethlans/README.md

 ![logo](https://github.com/dryad-naiad-software/sethlans/raw/master/wiki/images/logo-text-dark.png)

 A distributed render environment for [Blender](https://www.blender.org).

 ## Overview

 Sethlans is designed to be a render farm that can work in both local and remote networks utilizing Blender as the rendering backend.
+It is written in Java 8 and is open source software.

 ## Features
 * Cross Platform